 An Upper East Side bus route has earned the dubious distinction of being the slowest in the city.
-It is so painfully slow, you can briskly walk faster, according to the Straphangers Campaign, who says the M102 has won this year’s Pokey Award— a golden snail statuette on a pedestal— for the biggest slow poke.
+It is so painfully slow, you can briskly walk faster, according to the Straphangers Campaign, who says the M102 has won this year’s Pokey Award— a g

 I actually enjoy riding this line — I’m in no hurry.